Aperjump/Matrix/README.md

 #### 2.2.3 Matrix_Add
 This class implements the add expression for lazy evalution, it supports interfaces for `Matrix` class.
 (But actually, this class behaves terrible in terms of computing speed).
 I use Intel corei7-7700HQ processor to record the speed adding two matrix a and b.
 With the change of their size, their completion time and computing power can be summarized with following picture.
+For here, `matrix size` means the length of row or col, and both matrix are square matrix.
 ![double_add](https://raw.githubusercontent.com/Aperjump/Matrix/master/picture/double_add.png)

 The supporting claim for expression template is that when optimized by compiler, the code can unroll different loop and achieve code like this: